rackerlabs/support-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 General Purpose server; images cannot be saved for any data disks attached).

-Image-based migration to a General Purpose server is not possible for Standard servers with more than 1 GB of memory because of the larger disk allotment on those servers.
-Some 1 GB and smaller servers might also be ineligible for image migration; for example, if a server was resized, that can affect an image's minimum disk size requirement.
+Image-based migration to a General Purpose server is not possible for Standard servers with more than 4 GB of memory because of the larger disk allotment on those servers.

-Images are restricted to the region in which they were created.
-General Purpose servers can currently be created in the IAD, ORD, DFW, SYD, and LON regions.

 The simplest way to find out if you can use an image-based migration is to try it.
 Create an image of your server (you can use the steps in